codingfriend1/meanbase/readme.md

 ###Meanbase 1.0.0

-From the lessons I've learned working on meanbase and angular, I have decided to completely restructure meanbase.
-This is the starting template.
+Since a good CMS for the MEAN stack was not available I decided to begin building one myself.
+The CMS itself will be free as my way of thanking the open source web community for making all kinds awesome libraries for free.
+Thank you guys!
+Here's me giving back.

 From the start it uses yeoman generator-angular-fullstack with authentication and authorization templates.
 [https://github.com/DaftMonk/generator-angular-fullstack](https://github.com/DaftMonk/generator-angular-fullstack)

 Here is a link to a demo of the old version.
 A new demo will be available once I reach a couple more checkpoints.
 [Youtube Meanbase Demo](http://youtu.be/tteztXru4eA)

-####Users
-- To login visit /login

 ####Install
 Run